SlimC/voice-of-the-customer/README.md

 The application is written in [Python](https://www.python.org/doc/).
 The following instructions including directions for downloading, installing and configuring the dependencies needed for the application.

 1. Log into GitHub and clone the repository for the application.
-Change to the folder that contains your clone of the repository.
+Change to the directory that contains your clone of the repository.

 2. Create a Bluemix Account.
 [Sign up][sign_up] in Bluemix, or use an existing account.
-Watson Beta or Experimental Services are free to use.
+Watson Beta and Experimental Services are free to use.

 3. If it is not already installed on your system, download and install the [Cloud Foundry CLI][cloud_foundry] tool.